 This information is designed to support local governments to enact local laws in outdoor public places to create smoke free environments.

 There are many benefits of broadening smoke free spaces, both for Councils and residents.
-Smoke free spaces help to reduce smoking rates, encourage smokers to quit, and discourage people from taking up this lethal habit.
+Smoke free spaces help encourage smokers to quit, discourage people from taking up this lethal habit, and protect others from second-hand smoke exposure.

 There can be no doubt that the leadership of local councils is key to creating healthier and happier local communities for all Queenslanders.